Oradell Public School District

 The Oradell Public School District is a community public school district that serves students in kindergarten through sixth grade from Oradell, in Bergen County, in the U.S. state of New Jersey.
 The district consists of a single school, Oradell Public School.

 As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 817 students and 63.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.